Changes due to COVID-19 (coronavirus)

-If you're aged between 16 and 18 and you are homeless or threatened with homelessness, a joint assessment will be completed with Housing Solutions and Children’s Social Care.
+If you're aged between 16 and 18 and you're homeless or threatened with homelessness, a joint assessment will be completed with Housing Solutions and Children’s Social Care.
 This assessment will include discussing your circumstances and any support needs.
 This will help us to prevent you becoming homeless and assist you to return home where this is suitable.

 If you're in prison or youth detention and will have no home on release, we can assess your needs and we will work with you and any professionals helping you to find a home.

 If you're in hospital and will be unable to return home because of your ill health it may be possible for your home to be adapted to help you to stay there.
 Please see our 'Physical difficulties in your home' section.

 If you have no place to return to when you're discharged from hospital Housing Solutions can assess your housing and support needs and work with you, and any professionals, to ensure accommodation is available for you when you are well enough to leave hospital.